Measuring Depth to Bedrock Using Seismic Refraction

 Summary

-This module is designed to introduce students to geophysical concepts and related earth science principles to illustrate how geophysics can be used to inform engineering projects in an urban environment.
+This module introduces students to using the active seismic method and illustrates how geophysics can inform engineering projects in an urban environment.
 Students are first introduced to seismic data as individual waveforms, allowing them to explore the relationship between wavelength, frequency, and travel time.
 They explore the fundamental equation governing seismic refraction, Snell's Law, and then use seismic refraction data to interpret subsurface geology from a small survey on the University of Wyoming campus.
 Finally, they use seismic refraction data to evaluate the subsurface geology for an urban renewal project along Codorus Creek, in York, PA.
-There is also an option to collect and analyze one's own seismic refraction data, using instrumentation resources available at the IRIS PASSCAL Instrument Center.

 Strengths of the Module